ruijiacao/jaimoondra.github.io/index.md

-PhD student in Algorithms, Combinatorics, and Optimization at Georgia Tech
+PhD student in Algorithms, Combinatorics and Optimization (ACO) at Georgia Tech

 ### Publications